← NewJeans Daily Podcast

 The band has been plunged into further turmoil as the return of Minji, another of its stars, remains uncertain, leaving the band with threemembers.

-That's NewJeans Daily Fancast for today.
+That’s NewJeans Daily Podcast for today.
+Have a great Friday, and thanks for listening.
 This is a Lantern Podcast.